 Avoid any tight garments that will rub on your new tattoo as these will hurt and may damage your new ink.
 Garments with faux fur or that give off ‘fluff’ and fibers should also be avoided as these will stick to your new tattoo.

 Most often I wear our Mens Basic Tee for upper body tattoos.
-They’re a great fit, 100% airlume combed and ring spun cotton and you can buy 3 and get the 4th free.
+They’re a great fitting 100% airlume combed and ring spun cotton and you can buy 3 and get the 4th free.

-Tattoo numbing creams have made for a much happier tattooist.
-My tattooist could crank his reggaeton and work on me while I sat as still as a rock.
+With numbing cream I can sit still all day, with no need for breaks and without fidgeting while my tattooist works.
+Using a tattoo numbing cream makes for a much happier tattooist.
+My tattooist can crank his reggaeton and work on me, while I sit as still as a rock.